 Artwork / Crime Against Nature / Rudolpha (Reindeer)

 As with the painting shown here, it was important to evoke a snowy landscape in this piece and in this one.
+For more about the making of Rudolpha, go to my blog.
 Below is the text from the book Crime Against Nature that goes with this image.

 Girls and boys don’t have to look different from each other.